flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/04_engine-start-taxi.md

         ![holding position](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cd/Holding_position_runway.svg/320px-Holding_position_runway.svg.png){loading=lazy}

-        <sub> "Holding position markings pattern A ahead of a crossing runway" by Claudius Henrichs [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0)
+        <sub>"Holding position markings pattern A ahead of a crossing runway" by Claudius Henrichs [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0)</sub>

 2. Taxiway Holding Position
     - Single dashed yellow line.
 If this is present along your taxi route, it will indicate a position that ground control may request you stop and hold short before another taxiway.

         ![taxiway hold](../assets/beginner-guide/taxi/taxiway-hold.png){ loading=lazy style="width:320px;height:79px" }

 3. ILS Critical Area
     - Solid yellow lines that look like a railroad or ladder.
-These are another form of hold short point but indicate a critical area where your aircraft would violate the ILS approach airspace while on the ground.
+These are another form of hold short point but indicate a critical area Where your aircraft would violate the ILS approach airspace while on the ground.

         ![ils critical](../assets/beginner-guide/taxi/ils-critical.png){loading=lazy}